Singin’ in the Rain – or to give it its proper name, Siiiiiiiiingin’ in the Rain – has come to the stage at Sadler’s Wells.

 …best bring the umbrella, just in case.

-NOTE: Singin’ In The Rain runs at Sadler’s Wells (closest tube station Angel) from 30th July until 5th September 2021.
-Tickets cost £15-100, and can be booked HERE.
+PLEASE NOTE: Singin’ In The Rain ran at Sadler’s Wells from 30th July until 5th September 2021.

 Sadler’s Wells Theatre | Rosebery Avenue, Clerkenwell, EC1R 4TN